The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: Stellar Mass-to-Light Ratio

-The stellar mass-to-light ratio is a powerful diagnostic of galaxy formation and evolution, and a way to connect the luminosity to the stellar mass function and the underlying dark matter halo mass function \citep[e.g.][]{behroozi_most_2018,boylan-kolchin_stress_2023, chworowsky_evidence_2023}.
+The M/L ratio is a powerful diagnostic of galaxy formation and evolution, and a way to connect the luminosity to the stellar mass function and the underlying dark matter halo mass function \citep[e.g.][]{behroozi_most_2018,boylan-kolchin_stress_2023, chworowsky_evidence_2024}.

-Prior to \jwst, stellar masses at $z>7$ were highly uncertain owing to the limited wavelength coverage of \hst\ and the limited sensitivity of $Spitzer$. \jwst-NIRCam moved the field forward by enabling the detection of rest frame optical colors, thus reducing the overall uncertainty on stellar masses.
-However, purely photometric samples still suffer from uncertainty, due to possible contamination by lower redshift interlopers, and the effects of strong emission lines on broad band photometry.
+Prior to \jwst, stellar masses at $z>7$ were highly uncertain owing to the limited wavelength coverage of \hst\ and the limited sensitivity of $Spitzer$. \jwst-NIRCam moved the field forward by enabling the detection of rest-frame optical colors, thus reducing the overall uncertainty on stellar masses.
+However, purely photometric samples still suffer from uncertainty, due to possible contamination by lower-redshift interlopers, and the effects of strong emission lines on broadband photometry.